Skip to main content

 • Pregnancy

-• Excess blood loss due to injury or surgery
+• Excessive blood loss from injury or surgery

 • Dehydration